+(b) New Global Covered Bond:

+[Yes][No]

+(Relevant to Bearer Global Covered Bonds only)

+[Eurosystem eligibility: [Yes][No]]

+(c) New Safekeeping Structure:

+[Yes][No]

-(b) New Global Covered Bond: [Yes][No] (Relevant to Bearer Global Covered Bonds only) [Eurosystem eligibility: [Yes][No]] (c) New Safekeeping Structure: [Yes][No] (Relevant to Registered Global Covered Bonds only) [Eurosystem eligibility: [Yes][No]] 22.
-Additional Financial Centre(s): [Not Applicable/give details] (Note that this paragraph relates to the date of payment and not Interest Period end dates, to which paragraph 16(c) relates.)
-23. Talons for future Coupons to be attached to Definitive Covered Bonds: [Yes, as the Covered Bonds have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be
+(Relevant to Registered Global Covered Bonds only)

+[Eurosystem eligibility: [Yes][No]]

+22. Additional Financial Centre(s):

+[Not Applicable/give details]

+(Note that this paragraph relates to the date of payment and not Interest Period end dates, to which paragraph 16(c) relates.)

+23. Talons for future Coupons to be attached to Definitive Covered Bonds:

+[Yes, as the Covered Bonds have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]

-(Relevant to Bearer Definitive Covered
+(Relevant to Bearer Definitive Covered Bonds only)

-Bonds o nly) made/No]

-24. Insuranc ee Policy: [Applicable/Not Applicable]

-(If not applicable, delete the remaining sub-paragraphs of this paragraph)

-(a) Insurer: [•]

-(b) Insurance Policy: [•]

-(c) Insurance Agreement: [•]

-RESPONSIBILITY [AND THIRD PARTY INFORMATION]

-The Issuer accepts responsibility for the information contained in these Final Terms.

-[[Relevant third party information,] has been extracted from [specify source].
-The Issuer confirms that such information has been accurately reproduced and that, so far as it is aware and is able to ascertain from information published by [specify source], no facts have been omitted that would render the reproduced information inaccurate or misleading.]]

-Signed on behalf of:
+24. Insurance Policy: ince Policy: [Applicable/Not Applicable] (If not applicable, delete the remaining sub-paragraphs of this paragraph) (a) Insurer: [•] (b) Insurance Policy: [•] (c) Insurance Agreement: Insurance Agreement: [•] RESP ONSIBI LITY [AND THIRD PARTY I NFORMATION] The Is suer acce epts responsibility for the information tion contained in these Final Terms. inform publis nation ha s been accurately reproduced an specify source], no facts have be extracted from [specify source].
+The Issuer confirms that so that, so far as it is aware and is able to ascertain from information omitted that would render the reproduced information inaccurate. tion Signed d on beha ılf of: TÜRI KİYE GA ARANTİ BANKASI A.Ş.
+By: Ву: Duly authorised Duly authorised Duly authorised

-TÜRKİYE GARANTİ BANKASI A.Ş.

-By:

-By:

-Duly authorised

-Duly authorised